 // Layout elements card: { main: { shadow: true } }, // add shadow (not default) section: { lg: true } // larger spacing};

-<ThemeProvider themeDefaults={designSystemDefaults}> <App /></ThemeProvider>Logical Groupings
+<ThemeProvider themeDefaults={designSystemDefaults}> <App /></ThemeProvider>Logical groupings

 Group related defaults together for maintainability: